An Analysis of Collocation on GPUs for Deep Learning Training: Abstract

 \section{Abstract}

-Deep learning training is an expensive process that extensively uses GPUs, but not all model training saturates the modern powerful GPUs.
-Multi-Instance GPU (MIG) is a new technology introduced by NVIDIA that can partition a GPU to better fit workloads that don't require all the memory and compute resources of a full GPU.
-In this paper, we examine the performance of a MIG-enabled A100 GPU under deep learning workloads of three sizes focusing on image recognition training with ResNet models.
-We investigate the behavior of these workloads when running in isolation on a variety of MIG instances allowed by the GPU in addition to running them in parallel on homogeneous instances co-located on the same GPU.
+Deep learning training is an expensive process that extensively uses GPUs, but not all model training saturates modern powerful GPUs. \textit{Multi-Instance GPU (MIG)} is a new technology introduced by NVIDIA that can partition a GPU to better-fit workloads that do not require all the memory and compute resources of a full GPU.
+In this paper, we examine the performance of a MIG-enabled A100 GPU under deep learning workloads containing various sizes and combinations of models.
+We contrast the benefits of MIG to older workload collocation methods on GPUs: \textit{naïvely} submitting multiple processes on the same GPU and utilizing \textit{Multi-Process Service (MPS)}.
+Our results demonstrate that collocating multiple model training runs may yield significant benefits.
+In certain cases, it can lead up to four times training throughput despite increased epoch time.
+On the other hand, the aggregate memory footprint and compute needs of the models trained in parallel must fit the available memory and compute resources of the GPU.
+MIG can be beneficial thanks to its interference-free partitioning, especially when the sizes of the models align with the MIG partitioning options.
+MIG's rigid partitioning, however, may create sub-optimal GPU utilization for more dynamic mixed workloads.
+In general, we recommend MPS as the best performing and most flexible form of collocation for model training for a single user submitting training jobs.

-Our results demonstrate that employing MIG can significantly improve the utilization of the GPU when the workload is too small to utilize the whole GPU in isolation.
-By training multiple small models in parallel, more work can be performed by the GPU per unit of time, despite the increase in time-per-epoch, leading to $\sim$3 times the throughput.
-In contrast, for medium and large-sized workloads, which already utilize the whole GPU well on their own, MIG only provides marginal performance improvements.
-Nevertheless, we observe that training models in parallel using separate MIG partitions does not exhibit interference underlining the value of having a functionality like MIG on modern GPUs.